mbbharti/FoodOrdingWebsite/README.md

 This is webPage which has features of online food ordering app,This is purely created using html and CSS with dummy text

 ##Sections
--There is Home page,having a order Now button
+*There is Home page,having a order Now button
--There is a Services sections details of the services provided by us -List of some Clients
+*There is a Services sections details of the services provided by us *List of some Clients
--Contact Us form
+*Contact Us form

 Home
 <img src="Screenshots/home.png" >